Stock futures trade cautiously after lackluster session

 The upcoming Labor Department report is expected to show a strong increase in hiring in May

-U.S. futures are trading lower following Tuesday's mixed session as investors look ahead to the latest employment data at the end of the week.
+U.S. futures are trading mixed following Tuesday's session as investors look ahead to the latest employment data at the end of the week.

-The major futures indexes suggest a slide of 0.1% when the opening bell rings on Wall Street.
+The major futures indexes suggest a gain of 0.2% on the Dow when the opening bell rings on Wall Street.

 GET FOX BUSINESS ON THE GO BY CLICKING HERE